Bentleyj/Aire-Grotesk/README.md

 Inspired by [Axis Praxis](https://www.axis-praxis.org/specimens/__DEFAULT__)

+to run download the app and run the command `npm install` then to view our project go to the lcoal server:

 ### File Structure

 This project is a set of experiments around interactive variable fonts in the browser.
 The below is a list of projects: